Harry Nilsson: 1962–1966: Musicianship beginnings

-By 1958, Nilsson was intrigued by emerging forms of popular music, especially rhythm and blues artists like Ray Charles.
-He had made early attempts at performing while he was working at the Paramount, forming a vocal duo with his friend Jerry Smith and singing close harmonies in the style of the Everly Brothers.
+By 1958, Nilsson followed popular music, especially rhythm and blues artists like Ray Charles.
+He had performed while he was working at the Paramount, forming a vocal duo with his friend Jerry Smith and singing close harmonies in the style of the Everly Brothers.
 The manager of a hangout Nilsson frequented gave him a plastic ukulele, which he learned to play, and he later learned to play the guitar and piano.
 In the 2006 documentary Who Is Harry Nilsson (And Why Is Everybody Talkin' About Him)?, Nilsson recalled that when he could not remember lyrics or parts of the melodies to popular songs, he created his own, which led to writing original songs.

-His uncle's singing lessons, along with Nilsson's natural talent, helped when he got a job singing demos for songwriter Scott Turner in 1962.
+His uncle's singing lessons, along with Nilsson's natural talent, helped him when he got a job singing demos for songwriter Scott Turner in 1962.
 Turner paid Nilsson five dollars for each track they recorded.
 (When Nilsson became famous, Turner decided to release these early recordings, and contacted Nilsson to work out a fair payment.
 Nilsson replied that he had already been paid – five dollars a track.)

-In 1963, Nilsson began to have some early success as a songwriter, working with John Marascalco on a song for Little Richard.
+In 1963, Nilsson had some early success as a songwriter, working with John Marascalco on a song for Little Richard.
 Upon hearing Nilsson sing, Little Richard reportedly remarked: "My!
 You sing good for a white boy!"
 Marascalco also financed some independent singles by Nilsson.
 One, "Baa Baa Blacksheep", was released under the pseudonym "Bo Pete" to some small local airplay.
 Another recording, "Donna, I Understand", convinced Mercury Records to offer Nilsson a contract, and release recordings by him under the name "Johnny Niles".

 By 1964, Nilsson worked with Phil Spector, writing three songs with him.
-He also established a relationship with songwriter and publisher Perry Botkin, Jr., who began to find a market for Nilsson's songs.
+He also established a relationship with songwriter and publisher Perry Botkin Jr., who began to find a market for Nilsson's songs.
 Botkin also gave Nilsson a key to his office, providing another place to write after hours.